skip to main content

 Caltech and JPL Disaster Relief Fund Grants

-- Total grant funding is restricted to no more than $10,000 per household for applicants who qualify for three rounds of funding (including any funding received from JPL).
+• Total grant funding is restricted to a maximum of $11,500 per household for applicants who qualified for four rounds of funding (including any funding received from JPL).

-- You may apply for a lesser amount if your losses are less than the standard grant amount.
+• Applicants may apply for a lesser amount if losses are less than the standard grant amount.

 Payments to beneficiaries will be made in compliance with applicable IRS and other legal requirements and are intended not to be taxable for income tax purposes under Federal and California law.
 Generally, grants distributed will not be subject to Federal or California personal income taxes but may be subject to certain California payroll taxes that will be deducted from the grant.
 To the extent the expenses covered by the grant from the Disaster Relief Fund are reimbursed or covered by insurance or another source, please notify Human Resources as this may affect the taxability of the grant payment.